ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/processwatch/before-you-begin.md

 ./build -b -a
 ```

-This ensures the dependencies are built first and we're building for the arm architecture.
+This ensures the dependencies are built first and we're building for the Arm architecture.
 You should see the following output
 ```bash
 Compiling dependencies...
   No system bpftool found!
 Compiling libbpf and bpftool...